arrowsw/rut.ts/README.md

 - **Formatting**: Convert RUTs into a standardized format, with or without dots.
 - **Decomposition**: Split a RUT into its body and verifier digit.
 - **Generation**: Generate valid random RUT numbers.
+- **Calculate Verifier**: Calculate the verifier digit for a given RUT body.

 ## Installation